axocomm/lambda.codes/resources/pages/about/experience.md

 #### Frontend

 + Vue.js
-+ Backbone.js
 + React/Reagent

 ## Education

 B.S.
-Software Engineering, Drexel University (2011-2016, currently on hold)
+Software Engineering, Drexel University (2011-2016, currently on hiatus)

 ## Employment History

-### Picwell (present)
+### SevOne (present)

-At Picwell, I perform feature development and help out with DevOps for our health care plan recommendation platform.
-This primarily involves writing Python (most notably Flask and Pandas), Go, and Scala as well as working with Chef, AWS, and Jenkins.

-Recent endeavors include improving service deployments, automating data ingestion and processing tasks, analyzing and producing reports of AEP (Medicare annual election period) and non-AEP API traffic, designing and building brand new versions of several services, and implementing a new load testing suite and tooling using [Gatling](https://gatling.io/), which was subsequently used to evaluate application performance under various conditions.
+SevOne began as my second co-op with Drexel and continued part time through the fall and winter of 2014-2015 before leaving for Vimbly.
+I resumed briefly after returning from California, and after several years recently returned (having finally shed "intern" from my title).

+As an intern, I primarily took on tasks related to the web application component and reporting framework of SevOne NMS, particularly with C++, PHP, and JavaScript (vanilla, ExtJS, jQuery).
+I also worked on diagnosing and fixing issues with appliance clustering (namely problems adding peers), licensing, browser compatibility, and MySQL replication.

+While my current position and focus is _technically_ the same, given the three year hiatus I'm expecting (and eagerly awaiting) some interesting changes and will update this section accordingly.

 ### ProTech Internet Group (present)